Distribution of the bad part of class groups

-We first introduce the definition of the \emph{conductor} for a quadratic extension of a quadratic number field, which will be used here as the invariant of the number fields. \begin{definition}[Conductor] If \(K\) is a quadratic number field and \(L\) is a quadratic extension of \(K\), define the \emph{conductor} of the pair \((L,K)\) as
+We first introduce the definition of the \emph{conductor} for a quadratic extension of a quadratic number field, which will be used here as the counting function of the number fields. \begin{definition}[Conductor] If \(K\) is a quadratic number field and \(L\) is a quadratic extension of \(K\), define the \emph{conductor} of the pair \((L,K)\) as

 If \(L\) is a \(D_4\)-field and \(K\) denotes its (unique) quadratic subfield, then \(C(L,K)=C(L)\) (the conductor of \(L\)). \end{definition} Note that the notation given by the above definition agrees with the Artin conductor for the irreducible $2$-dimensional representation of $D_4$, if the quartic field has $D_4$-Galois closure.
-See also \cite[\S2.3]{altug2017number} for details.
+See also \cite[Section 2.3]{altug2017number} for details.
 We here follow this definition for the convenience of both computation and generalization to other quartic fields.
-Recall that ${\mathcal{S}}={\mathcal{S}}(D_4,\langle\tau\rangle)=\{(L,\psi)\}$.
-Note that $L$ admits a unique quadratic subfield $K$.
-Let $q=2$, which is the only non-random prime for $(D_4,\langle\tau\rangle)$.
-We want to study the statistical behaviour of $\operatorname{Cl}_L[2^\infty]$ where $L\in\mathcal{S}$ for the conductor.
-Let's first prove a lemma whose statement is similar to \cite[Lemma 5.1]{altug2017number}. \begin{lemma} For any $0<\epsilon<\frac{1}{2}$, we have
+Define the following notation:

-where $\left(\frac{\cdot}{\cdot}\right)$ means Legendre symbol here. \end{lemma} \begin{proof} The proof itself is straightforward.
-First of all, the Riemann zeta function admits an analytic continuation to the complex plane except a pole of order $1$ at $s=1$.
-Similarly, the Dirichlet series
+In this section we are going to prove the following main result. \begin{theorem} We have